-The Xbox One X is the console of the future.
+The Xbox One X is the console of the future - well, at least until Xbox Project Scarlett hits the shelves next year.
 Two years on from its 2017 release date, it's still the most powerful gaming console on the planet, and stands to hold that title for the rest of the current console generation.

 But before you break out the charts, tell us about the lack of exclusives or inundate us with emails about how PS4 Pro is just as good as a console (we agree, it is), we have to first face facts: Under its hood, the Xbox One X packs an eight-core CPU, clocked at 2.3GHz, alongside 12GB of GDDR5 RAM.
 It also features a GPU clocked at 1172MHz, which gives you a huge 6 teraflops of graphical computing power.

 Should I buy an Xbox One X or wait for Project Scarlett?

 That's the question on everyone's mind right now.
 Right now, all signs point to an E3 2020 unveiling of the console for release right around Holiday 2020.
 While that release date is fast approaching, we've yet to hear pricing details and precious little information on the console's launch library.
 Right now we'd tell you to buy an Xbox One X (or Xbox One S) if you need a console this instant, especially if you see one on sale.